-As illustrated by our published statistics, this would involve individually examining tens of thousands of crime reports- an exercise which I estimate would far exceed the cost limit set out in the Fees Regulations.
+This would involve individually examining tens of thousands of crime reports - an exercise which I estimate would far exceed the cost limit set out in the Fees Regulations.

 Should you require any further assistance please contact Information Management Dundee, quoting the reference number given.